Save Money with Attic Insulation Installation in Orlando

 Spray foam insulation mixes liquids that change into a foam on contact.
 Closed- or open-cell applications can be used in attics.

 Closed-cell foam provides the most insulation.
 It also offers a comprehensive barrier against air, vapor and water.

 Open-cell foam expands when applied, stopping cracks and other inaccessible spaces.
 It’s best for blocking air but isn’t completely waterproof.

 Both types of spray foam insulation may even help dampen noise.

 Loose fill insulation is blown in through special machinery, while batt insulation is rolls that can be cut to fit.
 Insulating material can include fiberglass, cellulose, mineral wool and cotton.

 Insulation is graded for its resistance to heat flow.
 This is also referred to as the R-value.
 Different levels are recommended based on where you live.

-Service Experts Heating & Air Conditioning can help you determine what type of insulation is best for the climate in Orlando and your home’s needs.
+Service Experts Heating & Air Conditioning can help you determine what type of attic insulation is best for the climate in Orlando and your home’s needs.
 Our attic insulation installers deliver a full range of outstanding insulation services backed by a 100% Satisfaction Guarantee* for a year.

 Get started by asking us for a home comfort consultation and free estimate today.